jsphpndr/jsphpndr/content/blog/google-analytics-slowing-down-website-hugo-netlify-github-actions/index.md

 To handle this, Hugo allows us to check both the current environment and whether our GA tracking ID is set.

-This ensures the script only loads when we’re in production and the environment variable exists.
+This ensures the script only loads when we're in production and the environment variable exists.

 In your `<head>` element (wherever it may be located), add: